Tick-CS203/tick/README.md

 # Tick
 Tick is a dynamic and user-centric concert ticketing website designed to elevate your live music encounters.
 As a reliable platform for securing tickets to the hottest concerts, Tick offers a range of key features tailored to ensure a seamless and engaging user experience.

+View a walkthrough of our app at: https://youtu.be/WmB2tFxle_8

 ## Key Features
 1. **Microservices**
 Leveraging a microservices architecture, Tick’s backend is designed as a network of independent services, providing scalable and flexible functionalities.
 This design allows for optimized performance, streamlined maintenance, and the ability to adapt swiftly to evolving user demands.